hatemhosny/racing-bars/website/docs/documentation/options.md

 };
 ```

-This uses a [data function](#data-function) to display the total of data values for the current date in the `caption`
+The following example uses a [data function](#data-function) to display the sum of data values for the current date in the `caption`

 [view in gallery](/gallery/caption-data-function)